beloglazov/couchdb-scala/README.md

 shows, and lists (we use `kind` instead of `type` here, as `type` is a reserved keyword in Scala).
-In other words, if your domain model is represented by a set of case classes, the serialization and deserialization will be handled completely automatically for you. `TypeMapping` is used for defining a mapping from you domain model classes to a string representation of the corresponding document type.
+In other words, if your domain model is represented by a set of case classes, the serialization and deserialization will be handled completely transparently for you. `TypeMapping` is used for defining a mapping from you domain model classes to a string representation of the corresponding document type.
 Continuing the previous example with the `Person` case class, we can define a `TypeMapping`, for example, as follows: